What are the Steps in the Bankruptcy Process?

 A bankrupt must make regular payments to their trustee to cover the administrative costs of filing bankruptcy and your Trustee’s time.

 If you have a high income you might be required to pray surplus income payments.
 The cost of filing bankruptcy will vary for each debtor.

 Step 8 in the Bankruptcy Process; Attend the Required Credit Counselling Sessions:

 As part of your bankruptcy duties you will be required to attend two credit counselling sessions that will help you understand the causes of your bankruptcy and help you manage your money successfully in the future so you can avoid bankruptcy.

 The credit counselling can be done one-on-one with your trustee or you can attend a group counselling session with other debtors who are working with your trustee.

-Step 9: What are the Steps in the Bankruptcy Process?
-Final Reporting
+Step 9 in the Bankruptcy Process; Final Reporting: